yugr/uInit/README.md

 for stable benchmarking.

-Modern distributions (e.g. Ubuntu or Debian) have a lot of running daemons or services which eat precious CPU time, pollute caches and steal DRAM bandwidth (this is collectively called "OS jitter").
+Modern distributions (e.g. Ubuntu or Debian) have a lot of running daemons or services which eat precious CPU time (each context switch costs 2-3K cycles), pollute caches (D$, I$, TLB, BTB, etc.) and steal DRAM bandwidth (this is collectively called "OS jitter").
 If that's not enough, hyperthreading and dynamic frequency scaling (DVFS) also add to the jitter so in practice you can see up to 5% noise in benchmark runs (e.g. SPEC2000)